Johannes Tuchel: Life

-While preparing to submit his dissertation, Tuchel worked as a research assistant at the German Resistance Memorial Centre from 1983 to 1987.
+While preparing to submit his dissertation, Tuchel worked as a research assistant at the GDW from 1983 to 1987.
 Between 1988 and 1991 he was employed on memorial presentation by the Berlin senate.
-Since 1991 he has headed up the German Resistance Memorial Centre.
-Since 1992 he has simultaneously held a teaching post at the Otto Suhr Political Sciences Institute at the Free University of Berlin, being promoted to the status of Privatdozent in 2001, and becoming Professor for Political and Social Sciences at the Free University in 2007.
+From 1991 to 2025 he headed up the GDW.
+Since 1992 he has simultaneously held a teaching post at the Otto Suhr Political Sciences Institute at the FU Berlin, being promoted to the status of Privatdozent in 2001, and becoming Professor for Political and Social Sciences at the Free University in 2007.

-As both an author and as editor-compiler, Tuchel has published various books and other contributions on the resistance to National Socialism and the Nazi concentration camp network.
+As both an author and an editor-compiler, Tuchel has published various books and other contributions on the resistance to National Socialism and the Nazi concentration camp network.